vaginessa/APKMirror/README.md

 Anyone may contribute (I need better translations, and better code review because I don't actually know much about Android development).
 Make a pull request with changes to contribute I guess...

-i honestly have no clue what the hell im doing and can hardly figure out git please help me
+i honestly have no clue what the hell im doing lol

 Original app by vojta-horanek: https://github.com/vojta-horanek/APKMirror